TuranBilgi Business Platform:

 2. Interaction & Discussion Microservice (Shared Collaboration Layer)

 To support structured communication, decision-making, and accountability across all business domains, TuranBilgi includes a dedicated Interaction & Discussion microservice.
 This service implements a unified, reusable interaction model that enables threaded discussions, contextual replies, moderation workflows, and historical traceability for all major business entities.
-Rather than embedding isolated comment systems within individual services, TuranBilgi centralizes all collaborative interactions into a shared domain layer, ensuring consistency, scalability, and governance.

 Shared Interaction Model: